 Interstitial video: Interstitial videos are the video ads that appear between two content pages.

-What You Need to Monetize Your Site with Video Ads?
+What Do You need to Monetize Your Site with Video Ads?

 Once you’ve finalized on using in-stream or out-stream video ads, it’s time for you to gather all the resources required for the implementation.
 Here’s what you need: